Mohammed Rafi: Early career in Bombay

 Rafi moved to Bombay (now Mumbai), Maharashtra in 1944.
 He and Hameed Sahab rented a ten-by-ten-feet room in the crowded downtown Bhendi Bazar area.
 Poet Tanvir Naqvi introduced him to film producers including Abdur Rashid Kardar, Mehboob Khan and actor-director Nazeer.
 Shyam Sunder was in Bombay and provided the opportunity to Rafi to sing a duet with G. M. Durrani, "Aji dil ho kaabu mein to dildar ki aisi taisi...," for Gaon Ki Gori, which became Rafi's first recorded song in a Hindi film.
 Other songs followed.

 Rafi's first song with Naushad was "Hindustan Ke Hum Hain" with Shyam Kumar, Alauddin and others, from A. R. Kardar's Pehle Aap (1944).
-Around the same time, Rafi recorded another song for the 1945 film Gaon Ki Gori, "Aji Dil Ho Kaaboo Mein".
-He considered this song to be his first Hindi language song.

 Rafi appeared in two movies.
-He appeared on the screen for the songs "Tera Jalwa Jis Ne Dekha" in film Laila Majnu(1945) and "Woh Apni Yaad Dilane Ko" in the Film Jugnu (1947).
+He appeared on the screen for the songs "Tera Jalwa Jis Ne Dekha" in film Laila Majnu (1945) and "Woh Apni Yaad Dilane Ko" in the Film Jugnu (1947).
 He sang a number of songs for Naushad as part of the chorus, including "Mere Sapnon Ki Rani, Roohi Roohi" with K. L. Saigal, from the film Shahjahan (1946).
 Rafi sang "Tera Khilona Toota Balak" from Mehboob Khan's Anmol Ghadi (1946) and a duet with Noor Jehan in the 1947 film Jugnu, "Yahan Badla Wafa Ka".
 After partition, Rafi decided to stay back in India and had the rest of his family flown to Bombay.
 Noor Jehan migrated to Pakistan and made a pair with playback singer Ahmed Rushdi.

 In 1949, Rafi was given solo songs by music directors such as Naushad (Chandni Raat, Dillagi and Dulari), Shyam Sunder (Bazaar) and Husnalal Bhagatram (Meena Bazaar).

 Besides K. L. Saigal, whom he considered his favorite, Rafi was also influenced by G. M. Durrani.
 In the early phase of his career, he often followed Durrani's style of singing, but later evolved his own, unique style.
 He sang with Durrani in some of the songs such as "Humko Hanste Dekh Zamana Jalta Hai" and "Khabar Kisi Ko Nahiin, Woh Kidhar Dekhte" (Beqasoor, 1950).

 In 1948, after the assassination of Mahatma Gandhi, the team of Husanlal Bhagatram-Rajendra Krishan-Rafi had overnight created the song "Suno Suno Ae Duniyawalon, Bapuji Ki Amar Kahani".
 He was invited by the Indian Prime Minister, Jawaharlal Nehru, to sing at his house.
 In 1948, Rafi received a silver medal from Jawaharlal Nehru on Indian Independence Day.